DataDog/documentation/content/en/graphing/graphing_json/request_json.md

 You can apply functions to the result of each query.

-A few of these functions are further explained in a series of examples.
-See the [examples page][1] for more details.
+For more information about functions explained through a series of examples, see the [examples page][1].

 #### Aggregation Method